RafalW3bCraft/Sigma72HQ/README.md

-# tEstServisIte — Full-Cycle IT Solutions Platform
+# Full-Cycle IT Solutions Platform

 A modern, full-stack business showcase and client portal for an IT services company.
 The platform provides a public-facing marketing website and a private authenticated client dashboard, all backed by Firebase.